MobyGamer/total-dos-launcher/readme.rst

 produced 3.2 million hits in google.
 If you'd like to support commercial entities that legally sell vintage games, some choice exists, with `Good Old Games <http://www.gog.com/`_ being the most popular.

+*TDL eats 300 bytes of RAM when executing programs.
+Will that affect my ability to run programs in lower DOS RAM?*
+No.  If it really concerns you, reduce ``BUFFERS`` in your ``CONFIG.SYS`` by 1, and you'll gain 512 bytes back in your lower DOS RAM.

 Extending the code
 ------------------